MinusFour/phpTreeBasedRouter/README.md

 # How to use

-Start by including the autoloader and setting up the classes:
+Start by including the autoloader (no need to do so if you are using composer) and setting up the classes.
 ```php
 include 'Autoload.php'